 The significance of changes to only a portrayal catalogue (without a concomitant change to the product specification or feature catalogue) can be more difficult to classify (as a new Edition, Revision, or Clarification), because in addition to data model semantics, human factors effects for user interfaces and IMO guidance about compatibility, text abbreviations, etc., must also be considered.

-In classifying changes to portrayal catalogues alone, the principles in clause C-21 (pertaining to minor deviations from approved symbols) should be applied; if the changed presentation satisfies the criteria in C-21.1 for minor deviations from approved symbols, it can be classified as a clarification.
+In classifying changes to portrayal catalogues alone, the principles in clause C-20 (pertaining to minor deviations from approved symbols) should be applied; if the changed presentation satisfies the criteria in Error!
+Reference source not found. for minor deviations from approved symbols, it can be classified as a clarification.
 In case of uncertainty the IHO and/or type approval authority should be consulted.
 This also applies to revisions planned by project teams.

 Dataset overlaps and gaps